Nate1623/Nate1623.github.io/index.md

 layout: home
 ---

 I decided to use the fortune teller for my second python project.
+I used a function with multiple inputs to have custom fortunes.
+Depending on what the user inputted (ex.